ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 ## Requirements changes

-Due to using Webpack Encore, installing and updating eZ Platform now [requires Node.js and yarn](updating_ez_platform.md#3-update-the-app).
+Due to using Webpack Encore, you now need [Node.js and yarn](updating_ez_platform.md#3-update-the-app) to install or update eZ Platform.

-This release also changes support for versions of the third-party software:
+This release also changes support for versions of the following third-party software:

 - Solr 4 is no longer supported.
 Use Solr 6 instead (Solr 6.6LTS recommended).
 - Apache 2.2 is no longer supported.
 Use Apache 2.4 instead.